Naga, Camarines Sur: Precolonial era

-Background
+Legendary background

-The Bicolandia was closely allied with the Kedatuan of Madja-as Confederation, which was located southeast on Panay Island.
-According to the epic Maragtas, two datus and their followers, who followed Datu Puti, arrived at Taal Lake, with one group later settling around Laguna de Bay, and another group pushing southward into the Bicol Peninsula, placing the Bicolanos between people from Luzon and people from the Visayas.
+According to the epic Maragtas, the Bicolandia was closely allied with the Kedatuan of Madja-as Confederation, which was located southeast on Panay Island.
+Two datus and their followers, who followed Datu Puti, arrived at Taal Lake, with one group later settling around Laguna de Bay, and another group pushing southward into the Bicol Peninsula, placing the Bicolanos between people from Luzon and people from the Visayas.
 An ancient tomb preserved among the Bicolanos, discovered and examined by anthropologists during the 1920s, refers to some of the same deities and personages mentioned in the Maragtas.
 It is however worth noting that no other material written records remain that can accurately back the epic's narrative.

 Precolonial duluhan of Naga

 Prior to the arrival of the first Spanish conquistadors in what is now present day Naga City, the pre-colonial settlement of Naga was a regionally hegemonic polity geographically located on a strategic tributary, now known as the Naga River, flowing from Mount Isarog to the Bicol River.

 According to historians William Henry Scott and Danilo Madrid Gerona, precolonial societies were referred to by the natives as duluhan, a broader socio-political structure than the purported familiality of the natives.
-In Naga and in the rest of Bicol during that period, the only known tripartite social classes derived from Visayan barangays were the maguino ("maginoo" in Tagalog), the richest noble class addressed as Kagoangnan ("elder" in Bikol) that were only permitted to datoship; timagua, or timawa, the commoners that constituted the general population; and the oripon ("alipin" in Tagalog), a slave class composed of other subclasses, such as the guintubo (pandoan in plural).
+In Naga and in the rest of Bicol during that period, the only known tripartite social classes derived from Visayan barangays were the maguino, the richest noble class addressed as Kagoangnan ("elder" in Bikol) that were only permitted to datoship; timagua, or timawa, the commoners that constituted the general population; and the oripon ("alipin" in Tagalog), a slave class composed of other subclasses, such as the guintubo (pandoan in plural).

 Naga river and soil

 Naga's tributary was highly potable due to the prevalence of cascading springs from Mount Isarog, purifying the mountain's downstream.
 A rich ecosystem of flora and fauna sparsely inhabited within mangrove thickets were largely endemic to this district.
-From the igenous composition of Mount Isarog and within the vicinity of the Bicol River as the peninsular drainage basin, the soil of Naga was highly fertile in nature, attesting to its natural wealth.
+From the igenous composition of Mount Isarog and within the vicinity of the Bicol River as the peninsular drainage basin, the soil of Naga was highly fertile, attesting to its natural wealth.

 Territorial extent

-The territorial extent of the settlement of Naga was contained on the tributary's eastern bank, adjacent to a highly dependent barangay that was Tabuc, now present day barangays Tabuco and Abella; the name derived from the Bikol word "taboc", a "cockfighting blade", due to the landform's resemblance.
+The extent of the settlement of Naga was contained on the tributary's eastern bank, adjacent to a highly dependent barangay that was Tabuc, now present day barangays Tabuco and Abella; the name derived from the Bikol word "taboc", a "cockfighting blade", due to the landform's resemblance.
 The Naga settlement is now roughly within the area where the present-day barangays of Lerma and Tinago are located.

 Tabuco was highly instrumental in the development of Naga, simultaneously with the other vassal barangays in the riverine district paying tribute to Naga in gold and rice.
 Coupled with the tributary's choke point, these effectively made Naga a highly influential village in domestic inter-barangic politics.